"Push some boundaries. Blur some lines. Make them dance."

 Somewhat definitively, Freak Technique can be summed up by their possession of those rarest of gifts - the sounds, style and sheer funkiness that only this 21st Century could have ever provided.

-Freak Technique have a number of demo songs online for your perusal – check out The Freak Technique for an introduction -
+Freak Technique have a number of demo songs online for your perusal – check out http://soundcloud.com/the-freak-technique for an introduction -

 For bookings contact Samuel Sturgess on 0427153195